nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 --------------------------------------------------------------------------------------------------------------------

-### 3.3 Adding Important Dates to a Patient
+### 3.3 Adding an Event to a Patient

 #### Introduction

-The `AddEvent` class is responsible for adding an Important Date to a patient in the address book.
-I
+The `AddEventCommand` class is responsible for adding an Event to a patient in the address book.

 #### Specifications

 * Events, as defined by the `Event` class, contain both the Name of the Event that falls on that date, as well as the Date of the Event and optionally, the Time Period for which the Event is happening.

-* The addition of Important Dates is cumulative, and new Important Dates will be added to the existing set of Important Dates for the patient, preserving the previously assigned Important Dates.
+* The addition of Event is cumulative, and new Events will be added to the existing set of Events for the patient, preserving the previously assigned Events.

-* If the patient already has a particular Important Date, it will not be added again.
+* If the patient already has a particular Event, it will not be added again.

 #### Example Usage Scenario